 Do You Legally Have to Have a First Aider at Work?

-Ensuring you keep your staff safe within the workplace is a legal requirement, but do you need a qualified first aider?
-In this article, we will explore the recommendations for the number of first aiders you should have in the workplace, and where you could get first aid training for your employees.
+Ensuring your staff are safe in the workplace is a legal requirement, but do you need a qualified first aider?
+This article will examine the recommendations for the number of first aiders required in the workplace and provide guidance on where to obtain first aid training for your employees.

 Do You Legally Have to Have a First Aider at Work?
-You are required to have a first aider at work if you are in a high-risk environment and have over 5 employees.
-If you are in a lower-risk workplace and have under 25 members of staff, you will only need an appointed person who should be in charge of first-aid arrangements, should they be needed.
-If you have over 25 members of staff, you will need a first aider.
+You must have a first aider at work in a high-risk environment with over five employees.
+If you are in a lower-risk workplace with fewer than 25 staff members, you will only need an appointed person who should be responsible for first-aid arrangements, should they be needed.
+If you have over 25 staff members, you will need to have a designated first aider.

-Read on to find out when you should have a first aider at work, first aid qualifications, and where to get one.
+Read on to find out when you should have a first aider, first aid qualifications, and where to get one.

-The Health and Safety (First-Aid) Regulations from 1981 don't specify the number of first aiders you need within the workplace.
+The Health and Safety (First-Aid) Regulations 1981 do not specify the number of workplace first-aiders required.
 However, the regulations state that you must provide adequate and appropriate personnel to ensure staff receive attention if they are injured or fall ill at work.
-This also applies to those who are self-employed or operate as a sole-trader.
+This also applies to individuals who are self-employed or operate as sole traders.

-While you don’t legally need a trained first aider in some workplaces, it is recommended that you have a specific member of staff (an appointed person) to take charge of first aid if you operate in a low risk environment, or you have a small number of employees.
+While you don’t legally need a trained first aider in some workplaces, it is recommended that you have a specific member of staff (an appointed person) to take charge of first aid if you operate in a low-risk environment or have a small number of employees.

-If you are a larger organisation or operate in a high-risk environment, you should have a trained first aider on-site to look after your staff adequately.
+If you are a larger organisation or operate in a high-risk environment, you should have a trained first aider on-site to ensure your staff are adequately looked after.
 Take a look at the table below to see how many appointed persons (AP) or first aiders (FA) you should have in your business:

 Risk Level |